linuxstuff/linuxstuff.github.io/openstack_heat.md

  * OpenStack provides an Infrastructure as a Service (IaaS) solution through a set of **interrelated services** .
 Supports KVM, XenServer and LXC as hypervisor technology.

- * orchestration engine, to launch composite could applications
+ * HEAT is an orchestration engine, to launch composite could applications
  * it uses text files, that can be treated like code
  * a heat template will describe the infrastructure for a cloud application
  * the heat text file will be created by the cloud user (a human)